kimkulling/osre/README.md

-# OSRE - An Open Source Render Experience
+# OSRE - Another Open Source Render Engine

 Just another open-source renderer.
 So feel free to play around with it!